-The Office of Multicultural Affairs (OMA) provides leadership and direction for the development of educational, cultural, and social programs that enhance intercultural understanding of the Lebanon Valley Community while fostering the College’s mission to help students acquire knowledge, skills, attitudes, and values necessary to live and work in a changing, diverse, and fragile world.
+The Office of Multicultural Affairs (OMA) provides leadership and direction for the develop- ment of educational, cultural, and social programs that enhance intercultural understanding of the Lebanon Valley community while fostering the College’s mission to develop students who think critically and creatively across boundaries; who solve complex problems; who communicate effectively; and who value differences among human beings.

-The Office of Multicultural Affairs facilitates a wide range of activities to help students, faculty, administrators, and staff develop programs, curricula, and policies that promote and foster an appreciation of peoples, cultures, and perspectives on a national and international level.
+The Office of Multicultural Affairs facilitates a wide range of activities that promote and foster an appreciation of peoples, cultures, and perspectives.
 The OMA partners with student organizations, academic departments, administrative offices, and community groups to educate the Lebanon Valley community on the importance of diversity based on race, ethnicity, gender, sexual orientation, socio-economic status, physical and mental ability, religion, culture, and age.

 Multicultural Mentor Program

-The Multicultural Mentor Program is a student leadership program that assists the Office of Multicultural Affairs, admissions, and various offices in student affairs in creating a positive, supportive and welcoming environment for incoming and enrolled students from African/African American, Latino, Asian, Native American (ALANA) descent, international, Lebanon Valley Educational Partnership (LVEP), and Milton Hershey Students (MHS).
+The Multicultural Mentor Program is a student leadership program that assists the Office of Multicultural Affairs and the College in creating a positive, supportive, and welcoming environment for incoming and transfer students from African/African American, Latino, Asian, and Native American (ALANA) descent, the Lebanon Valley Educational Partnership (LVEP), and Milton Hershey Students (MHS).

-Mentors are expected to participate in leadership training prior to the start of the year, provide peer activities during the year, and assist the Office of Multicultural Affairs and admissions with multicultural recruitment initiatives.
+Mentors are expected to participate in leadership training prior to the start of the year, provide peer activities during the year, and assist the Multicultural Affairs and Admission offices with ALANA student recruitment initiatives.

 Social Justice Institute

-During winter break, The Office of Multicultural Affairs sponsors a three-day intensive, diversity and leadership training on social justice.
-Featuring modules focused on ableism, classism, racism, sexism, and heterosexism, the institute includes a daylong trip to an urban center to work with various social justice and non-profit agencies.
+During winter break, the Office of Multicultural Affairs sponsors a three-day intensive leader- ship training on social justice.
+Featuring modules focused on the theoretical concepts of social justice, the institute includes an overnight trip to an urban center where students conduct service at various social justice and non-profit agencies.
 After completion of the institute, participants are invited to join The Pallas Society, a campus-based honor society for social justice.

 The Pallas Society